finnrk/RotSph/example/manual_rotation_2/README.md

 ```
 [-117.12133235  -35.10745263   45.58423345]
 ```
-which properly alignes the z axis along the long axis of the Cr-I octahedral, and gives us:
+which properly alignes the z axis along the long axis of the Cr-I octahedron, and gives us:

 <p align="center">